On Weyl modules over affine Lie algebras in prime characteristic: Introduction

 \section{Introduction}

 The theory of modular representations of reductive algebraic groups is well established \cite{RAG}.
-In this context, the Weyl modules play a fundamental role as the Verma modules for the category $\mathcal{O}$, as Lusztig's conjecture provides a precise formula expressing the irreducible character in terms of characters of Weyl modules, where the highest weights of these Weyl modules are controlled by the so-called strong linkage principle -- in other words, if a simple module is a composition factor of a Weyl module then the two highest weights are ``linked'' together.
+In this context, the Weyl modules play a fundamental role as the Verma modules for the category $\mathcal{O}$, as Lusztig's conjecture provides a precise formula expressing the irreducible character in terms of characters of Weyl modules, where the highest weights of these Weyl modules are controlled by the so-called strong linkage principle -- in other words, if a simple module is a composition factor of a Weyl module then the two highest weights are ``linked'' together -- this notion is introduced by Andersen \cite{And80}, following the notion of ``linkage principle'' given by Humphreys \cite{Hum71}.

 Explicit homomorphisms between Weyl modules have been constructed by Carter-Lusztig \cite{CL74} and by Carter-Payne \cite{CP80} for type $A$.
 For arbitrary types, homomorphisms have been constructed by Franklin \cite{Fr81, Fr88}.
 Franklin's work is based on Shapovalov's construction \cite{Sha72} on homomorphisms between Verma modules in characteristic 0.
 He first constructed an integral version of Shapovalov elements, which gives rise to homomorphisms between the $\ZZ$-forms of Verma modules.
 By modifying integral Shapovalov elements, one defines a map between the Weyl modules using reduction modulo $p$.
-On one hand, a detailed calculation involving the contravariant form is needed to make sure the map is nonzero.
+On the one hand, a detailed calculation involving the contravariant form is needed to make sure the map is nonzero.
 On the other hand, the BGG resolution is needed to ensure that the map is indeed a homomorphism.